tamkeen-tms/electron-window-manager/README.md

 If you don't set this a default callback will handle it, by showing a global "Not available" message page, this global callback can be set in windowManager.init()

 * **showDevTools** (boolean) Whether to show the dev tools or not
+* **destroyOnClose** (boolean) Delete the reference on the windowManager object after the window was closed.
+False by default.

 ### `open( name, title, url, setupTemplate, setup, showDevTools )`
 This is the same as the `createNew` method, except that it opens the window directly.
 Returns a [Window Object](#class-window) on successfully opening a window.